-If $p = a^{\ell}$ for some $a \in \F_q^\ast$, then trivially $M_2(\mathcal{D}_{q, \ell}, X) = |\mathcal{D}_{q, \ell}|$ as each $\chi^2(p)$ equals 1.
+If $p = a^{\ell}$ for some $a \in \F_q^\ast$, then trivially $\sum_\chi \chi^2(p) = |\mathcal{D}_{q, \ell}|$ as each $\chi^2(p)$ equals 1.
 Thus

-As the cardinalities of the two sums over $a$ are $(q-1)/\ell$ and $(q-1)(\ell-1)/\ell$, by Dirichlet's theorem on primes in arithmetic progression the main terms cancel above.
-Arguing as before, assuming GSH the bias is positive and negative a positive percentage of the time. \end{proof}
+By Lemma \ref{lemma:countresidues} the number of terms in the sums over $a$ are $(q-1)/\ell$ and $(q-1)(\ell-1)/\ell$ respectively; then by the Prime Number Theorem in arithmetic progressions the main terms cancel above.
+As before, assuming GRH and GSH, the bias is positive and negative a positive percentage of the time. \end{proof}